secure-compilation/SECOMP/README.md

 CompCert's standard RISC-V backend, which are stripped from the compartment information and which one should be able to run on a standard RISC-V machine.

-If you wish to also run the compiled binaries, we suggest using [Fabrice Bellard's TinyEmu](https://bellard.org/tinyemu/), which is included in the virtual image.
+If you wish to also run the compiled binaries, we suggest using QEMU user-mode (on Ubuntu/Debian and Arch that's the `qemu-user` package):

-On the virtual image, you can use the following to run compiled programs:

-Start the emulator with `temu root_9p-riscv64.cfg` then `mount -t 9p /dev/root /mnt` in the guest to be able to access the content of the folder `/tmp` on the host.

-Then, compile a file and copy it to the `/tmp` directory:

     [compartments]$ make fib.compcert
-    [compartments]$ cp fib.compcert /tmp/fib.compcert
+    [compartments]$ qemu-riscv64 /tmp/fib.compcert

-Then, on the guest, run `/mnt/fib.compcert`.

 The `make` invocation above passes the `-static` flag to CompCert to statically link the libraries to avoid issues arising from version discrepancies between